Smart Grids Data Analysis: A Systematic Mapping Study: SMS Results

-One difficulty in answering this research question is that a large number of articles do not report the software tools used for data analysis ($\sim$ 54\%, 144/267).
-The remaining articles ($\sim$ 46\% 123/267), report the usage of one/more software tool and development environment used to support the data analysis.
-By far, Matlab is the most reported tool used in the analysis process.
+We extracted from the papers the information about the software tools that are reported as more used (Fig. \ref{figure:most-used-tools}).
+One difficulty in answering this research question is that a large number of articles do not report the software tools used for data analysis ($\sim$53\%, 192/359).
+The remaining articles ($\sim$47\% 167/359), report the usage of one/more software tool and development environment used to support the data analysis.
+By far, Matlab (88) is the most reported tool used in the analysis process.
 Very often, such tool is supported by MatPower for power simulations and LibSVM for machine learning data analysis.
 As a set of complementary tools, they represent the most widely adopted platform for data analysis in the Smart Grids domain (Fig. \ref{figure:most-used-tools}).

-R (14) and Python (11), represent two development environments widely used for the analysis.
+Python (21) and R (20) represent two development environments widely used for the analysis.
 In the majority of the cases, scikit-learn is the most reported library used to support machine learning analysis within Python, while for R, the situation is more fragmented, and rarely the packages used are reported.
-Java (8) was also used in the data analysis, mostly it was used when there was the need to create and support a framework for data analysis that had broader scope than just data processing and algorithm scripts.
-Also WEKA (7) was reported for data analysis of Smart Grids data: the usage in this case, is mostly about the application of techniques for data mining that are provided by WEKA itself (like C4.5 (J48) decision trees), while other platforms are used when there are needs for more customized (in terms of algorithms) analysis.
-C++ (2) is limitedly adopted in this context, mostly when some hardware interfacing is needed.
+Given the rise of deep learning, there is an increasing usage of Keras (7) with Python.
+Java (12) was also used in the data analysis, mostly it was used when there was the need to create and support a framework for data analysis that had broader scope than just data processing and algorithms' scripting.
+Also WEKA (7) was reported for data analysis of SG data: the usage in this case, is mostly about the application of techniques for data mining that are provided by WEKA itself (like C4.5 (J48) Decision Trees), while other platforms are used when there are needs for more customized (in terms of algorithms) analysis.
+C++ (3) is limitedly adopted in this context, mostly when some hardware interfacing is needed.
+When (big) data streaming aspects are discussed, Apache Storm / Spark (3), Massive Online Analysis (MOA), and Hadoop (in the \textit{"others"} category) were used.

-It is worth reporting about Big Data and data streams analysis.
-As reported in other research questions (e.g., RQ3), such aspects were not widely covered in the set of papers that we analyzed.
-The absolute majority of papers were focused on the evaluation of specific algorithms, not on scalability or Big Data concerns.
-However, when data streaming aspects are discussed, Apache Storm\footnote{\url{https://storm.apache.org}} / Spark\footnote{\url{https://spark.apache.org}} (2) and Massive Online Analysis (MOA)\footnote{\url{https://moa.cms.waikato.ac.nz}} were used.
 Massive Online Analysis (MOA) is an open source framework for large data streams analysis, project that is the complement of WEKA for Big Data analysis.

-\subsection{RQ6.
-What are the reported most used quantitative research methods used in the identified sub-domains?}